ggab13/apple/README.md

 ## Description

-This is a simple project based on Apple's website.
+This is a simple project for practicing CSS Flexbox based on Apple's website.
-The project was made for practicing HTML and CSS and Flexbox.
+The project was made for practicing HTML, CSS and Flexbox.

 You can view the live demo of this project [--> Here <--](https://ggab13.github.io/apple/).